 - certainty and security for both you and your employees.

-Personal information is information that can be used to identify someone.
+Personal information is information that says who we are, what we do and what we believe.
 Names, addresses, phone numbers, email addresses, photos, bank account details, tax file numbers, super fund information, drivers licence details and academic records are a few examples.

 They apply to: